War Nurse: Plot

 During World War I, a small diverse group of young American women leave for France to answer the urgent need for nurses, despite having little or no experience.
-Under the leadership of socialite Mrs. Townsend (Hopper), they turn an abandoned building into a hospital.
+Under the leadership of socialite Mrs. Townsend, they turn an abandoned building into a hospital.

-They are soon joined by teenage blonde Joy Meadows (Page) (who later divulges to a patient she is "nearly nineteen").
+They are soon joined by teenage blonde Joy Meadows (who later divulges to a patient she is "nearly nineteen").
 Initially, she is teased for being inexperienced and coming from a privileged background.
-She is welcomed by Barbara "Babs" Whitney (Walker).
+She is welcomed by Barbara "Babs" Whitney.

-Babs attracts the persistent interest of Lieutenant Wally O'Brien (Montgomery), a fighter pilot.
-Joy has difficulty adjusting to the violent conditions and starts to miss her easy life on the Lower East Side in Manhattan after meeting a wounded New York soldier, Robbie Neil (Ames).
+Babs attracts the persistent interest of Lieutenant Wally O'Brien, a fighter pilot.
+Joy has difficulty adjusting to the violent conditions and starts to miss her easy life on the Lower East Side in Manhattan after meeting a wounded New York soldier, Robbie Neil.
 She considers giving up, but Mrs. Townsend assures her that she will get used to it.
 Wally attempts to court Babs, but she is not vulnerable to his advances.
 They get acquainted, however, after Babs falls off of her bicycle and Wally takes care of her injured ankle.

 As the months pass, Joy falls in love with Robbie.
 She dreams of getting married and having babies, and is certain that Robbie will soon ask her.
 Babs finally agrees to go out with Wally on her first leave since she arrived in France.
-The four go to a party, along with Brooklyn-born nurse Rosalie Parker (Prevost) and Wally's friend Frank Stevens (Nugent).
+The four go to a party, along with Brooklyn-born nurse Rosalie Parker and Wally's friend Frank Stevens.
 The other four leave first.
 On their way (in a car Wally "borrows"), the couple are subjected to a bomber attack; and Babs finally kisses Wally in the heat of the moment.
 When they arrive at the party, two drunk men maul her, so they return to her quarters.
 Wally wants to sleep with her, but Babs rejects him.
 They get into a major fight when he makes it clear he intends no serious relationship, only to live for the moment, knowing he may be killed at any time.
 The next morning, Wally announces to Babs that he is leaving on a mission over Germany.
 Babs is left wondering if she should have given in, while Joy believes she is engaged to Robbie.

 Shortly after, Joy is told that Robbie is already married.
 Devastated, she arranges to be transferred to another hospital.
-Older nurse "Kansas" (Eddy) is killed by artillery while they are moving to a new location.
+Older nurse "Kansas" is killed by artillery while they are moving to a new location.
 Joy takes to partying wildly, even with married men, in Paris, causing such a scandal that Mrs. Townsend decides she has no choice but to send her back to America.
 Desperate to remain, Joy turns to Babs for help; Babs gives her an unofficial position.
 One day, Joy is shocked to find Robbie among their patients.
 He tells her that he has always loved her, then asks her to pray for him before dying.
 This soon causes Joy to crack under the pressure.
 The hospital is bombed, resulting in many deaths.